Posts

 Extralogical Reasoning: Unidentified Misconceptions on Advisement

 The following is dedicated to my bestie, Bex, for that very fact as well as catalyzing some of the thinking that went into this article.
 A lot can be learned from receiving poor advisement.
 In fact, much of extralogical reasoning comes from the lessons I learned from my advisors’ mistakes.
-Much of what remains comes from the mistakes of advisees, including myself.
+Much of what remains comes from the advisees', including myself.
 Most, if not all, the misconceptions discussed herein are “unidentified”: They aren’t necessarily things people truly believe, but enough of their unconscious’ do to impair their thinking.
 As ER often says, owing to a subconscious-dominate thinking organ, having a fully consistent belief set is a total impossibility, and whatever approximation can be realized never is.
 Few appreciate how much unidentified beliefs can wreak havoc on someone’s thinking.
-Most advisory mistakes and misconceptions relate to general thinking and decision-making, which is covered in the rest of ER (see su...
+Most advisory mistakes and misconceptions relate to general thinking and decision-making, which is covered in the rest of ER (see summary ER in...

 The Epistemology of Irrationality 2.0